s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ![Raspberry Pi GPIO alternative functions](../../images/alt.png?raw=true)

 Here you can see that pins 14 and 15 have TXD1 and RXD1 alternative functions available.
-This means that if we select alternative function number 5 for pins 14 and 15, they will be used as mini UART Transmit Data pin and mini UART Receive Data pin correspondingly. `GPFSEL1` register is used to control alternative functions for pins 10-19.
+This means that if we select alternative function number 5 for pins 14 and 15, they will be used as a Mini UART Transmit Data pin and Mini UART Receive Data pin correspondingly. `GPFSEL1` register is used to control alternative functions for pins 10-19.
 The meaning of all bits in that registers is shown in the following table (page 92 of `BCM2835 ARM Peripherals` manual)

 ![Raspberry Pi GPIO function selector](../../images/gpfsel1.png?raw=true)